Dispelling Common Myths about Child Support

-- While many people believe that child support payments are tax-deductible, that is not the case.
-The parent receiving payments does not have to declare them as income, and the parent making payments cannot deduct them from his or her taxes.
+A widespread misconception is that child support payments are tax-deductible.
+However, the parent receiving these payments does not claim them as income, and the payer cannot deduct them from their taxes.

 The legal process can get difficult, which is why we always recommend that you seek the assistance of counsel; or at least have a consultation.
 Schedule a consultation with one of our attorneys today to review the issues of your case, the legal options you may have, and certain rights that pertain to your unique situation.